Swing (seat): Types

 Canopy swings are similar to porch swings, but they are hung on a separate frame and are usually portable.
 The name is derived from a canopy installed as a sunshade.

 Hammock swings are portable (removable) bed-swings made of a lightweight material such as canvas, netting (or as little as two ropes), typically suspended between two trees or attached to a hammock stand.

+Nest swings (sometimes referred to as Giggle Baskets) resemble bird nests in shape and are able to carry multiple people.
+One or two people propel it by standing on the sides, grabbing the shackles that mount the basket to its typically wooden stand, and tilting it sideways.
+They are typically installed on playgrounds.

 Tandem swings are swings designed for use by two people at the same time, facing each other or back-to-back, and are almost always part of a swing set due to the frame required to support the weights of the riders.
 The bench is perpendicular to its frame's center crossbar.
 Face-to-face tandem benches include a subframe with integrated handles and foot pegs.
+Face-to-face tandem swings are known in some regions of North America as a "teeter-totter" (not to be confused with the seesaw which it superficially resembles).
 Back-to-back tandems are typically in the baby bucket design, but with two pairs of leg holes, one on each side of the bench.
 Tandem swings are typically suspended from their frame (as in kiiking) by steel bars, although ropes and chains may be used for those used only by smaller children.
 Face-to-face tandem swings were featured in the playground of the Columbia Gardens.

-Nest swings resemble bird nests in shape and are able to carry multiple people.
-One or two people propel it by standing on the sides, grabbing the shackles that mount the basket to its typically wooden stand, and tilting it sideways.
-They are typically installed on playgrounds.

 History

 Asia

-Swinging first spread throughout China during the Spring and Autumn Period (771-476 BC).
-In the Han dynasty swinging continued to rise in popularity and was often performed at the Qingming Festival and the Duanwu Festival.
+There is a common myth that swinging first spread throughout China during the Spring and Autumn period (771–476 BC).
+In the modern myth, during the Han dynasty swinging continued to rise in popularity and was often performed at the Qingming Festival and the Duanwu Festival.
+However, this myth has no basis in evidence.
+The origin of the myth was originally written in a lost book at some point around the 3rd century to 5th century, and the myth is stated in quotations of that book as simply "Others say that", showing it is a myth, not based on any historical record.
 By the time of the Song dynasty, swinging became involved in professional acrobatics, where performers would swing between boats over water.

 Europe

 The earliest known representations of swings come from artifacts found in Greece.
-A terracotta sculpture of a woman sitting on a swing was found at Hagia Triada dated to the Late New Palace period (1450–1300 BC).
+A terracotta sculpture of a woman sitting on a swing found at Hagia Triada dates to the Late New Palace period (1450–1300 BC).
+The swing was called aeora or eora (αἰώρα, ἐώρα) and there are representation of people sitting and playing with a swing in ancient Greek art.